 The most compact MacBook Pro models advance to the Ice Lake generation Intel And upgraded keyboards

-The small version of the MacBook Pro 2020 will feature a pair of quad-core processors Intel The 10-inch Ice Lake section, with an enlarged 28-watt power casing and frequencies that cannot be found in any other mobile device: core i5-1038NG7 with base frequency of 2GHz and maximum turbo frequency of 3.8GHz andcore i7-1068NG7 with 2.3GHz base frequency and even higher turbo frequency of up to 4.1GHz.
+The small version of the MacBook Pro 2020 will feature a pair of quad-core processors Intel The 10-inch Ice Lake section, with an enlarged 28-watt power casing and frequencies that cannot be found in any other mobile device: Core i5-1038NG7 with base frequency of 2GHz and maximum turbo frequency of 3.8GHz andCore i7-1068NG7 with 2.3GHz base frequency and even higher turbo frequency of up to 4.1GHz.

-These laptops will be offered for sale at a starting price of $ 1,800, with a 13-inch IPS panel at 2,560 × 1,600 pixels, 4MHz fast LPDDR3,733X memory, 16GB, NVMe drives between 512GB and 4TB (psychic plus $ 1,200 cost) ) Up to 3GBps continuous transfer speeds, 58-watt-hour battery that lasts up to 802.11 hours, XNUMXac dual-channel Wi-Fi connectivity, four connections Thunderbolt 3 for all required uses - and a Magic Keyboard keyboard with traditional 'Scissor Switch' (instead of 'butterfly' mechanisms that get very mixed user feedback from the previous generation) and with a Touch Bar bar at the top.
+These laptops will be offered for sale at a starting price of $ 1,800, with a 13-inch IPS panel with a resolution of 2,560 × 1,600 pixels, fast LPDDR4X memory of 3,733MHz with a capacity of 16GB, NVMe drives with volumes between 512GB and 4TB (plus a psychedelic cost of $ 1,200 ) Which reach continuous transfer speeds of up to 3GBps, a 58 watt-hour battery that should be sufficient for ten hours of work, 802.11ac dual-channel Wi-Fi connectivity, four connections Thunderbolt 3 for all required uses - and Magic Keyboard with traditional 'scissor' mechanisms (Scissor Switch, instead of 'butterfly' mechanisms which have the right to very mixed reactions from the previous generation users) and with a reduced Touch Bar line at the top.